1. What is Relationship Mapping?

 In essence, this strategy is the opposite of bootstrapping.
 You must begin with the players who are hardest to influence.
 Often these parties are the ones who exert most influence within an organization.
 This strategy allows you to ally yourself with parties that have so much influential power over the others that once you have them on your side, you are almost assured that you will have no opposition.

-Org Chart: An example of Relationship Mapping
+6. Org Chart: An example of Relationship Map

 There are many tools that you can make use of to create your very own relationship map.
 One of the most popular ones in the industry today is the Org Chart tool.
-It is a phenomenal tool that is completely intuitive, easy to use and has a very short learning curve.
-What’s more, choosing the right partner for your Org Chart tool will ensure seamless integration with your existing CRM systems.
+It is a phenomenal tool that is completely intuitive, easy to use, and has a very short learning curve.
+What’s more, choosing the right partner for your Org Chart builder will ensure seamless integration with your existing CRM systems.
 This will ensure quick and universal adoption within your teams.

 A few things that the Org Chart tool helps you identify are: